Effective permeability conditions for diffusive transport through impermeable membranes with gaps: Slow convergence in the early-time behaviour

 \section{Slow convergence in the early-time behaviour}

-As noted in \S \ref{timedepconditionssec}, we can circumvent slow convergence in the infinite sums in \labelcref{fluxdiff,timeconcdiff} as $t\rightarrow0^{+}$ by using an asymptotic Euler-Maclaurin approximation to convert the slowly converging sums into integrals.
+As noted in \S 4(b), we can circumvent slow convergence in the infinite sums in (4.12) and (4.13) as $t\rightarrow0^{+}$ by using an asymptotic Euler-Maclaurin approximation to convert the slowly converging sums into integrals.
 For simplicity, we assume vanishing initial conditions (i.e $g_n(0)=0$) although our results are straightforward to extend to other initial conditions.
 Essentially, our goal is to approximate the sums:

 where

 We outline the method for the odd sum \eqref{odd sum} below, as the result for the even sum \eqref{even sum} follows equivalently.

 Since the integration domain is small for early time, we first expand $h(\tau)$ around $\tau = t$, allowing us to rewrite \eqref{odd sum} as